 Credit Cards If a player chooses to purchase with a credit card and they have previously purchased on Facebook with a credit card, they are given the option to continue with their previous credit card details.
 For the case where the player wishes to purchase with a credit card but does not have one on file with Facebook, the flow will allow them to enter new credit card details.

-PayPal.
-If a player chooses to pay through a Paypal account, and already have their PayPal details on file with Facebook, they will see their email below the PayPal option.
-Once they click okay, their email address will be automatically entered into the Paypal login window.
-If the costumer elects to use their Paypal account, but does not have one associated with Facebook already, they will first have an option to associate their account first.
+PayPal If a player chooses to pay through a PayPal account and already have their PayPal details on file with Facebook, they will see their email below the PayPal option.
+Once they click Okay, their email address will be automatically entered into the PayPal login window.
+If the costumer elects to use their PayPal account, but does not have one associated with Facebook already, they will have an option to associate their account first.

 Mobile In most regions, people can additionally choose to pay via their mobile carrier, where the charge will appear as part of their monthly carrier bill, either via a direct charge or via SMS.
 If the costumer has not previously entered mobile details with Facebook, they will be prompted to enter that information before the transaction can continue.
 In order to confirm the mobile is valid, a code will be sent via SMS to the number provided.

-Alternate Payment Methods.
-We also support alternate payment methods such as Western Union and MoneyGram which vary from country to country.
-You can find more information on what alternate payment methods are supported in each country here.
+Alternate Payment Methods We also support alternate payment methods, such as Western Union and MoneyGram, which vary from country to country.
+See this list of supported alternate payment methods by country for more information.

-Facebook Game Cards.
-Game Cards are available in over 20 countries and in approximately 130,000 retail locations worldwide.
-They enable players to redeem a Game Card for an equivalent Facebook stored balance which can be used to purchase in-game currency and goods.
+Facebook Game Cards Game Cards are available in over 20 countries and in approximately 130,000 retail locations worldwide.
+They enable players to redeem a Game Card for an equivalent Facebook-stored balance that can be used to purchase in-game currency and goods.

 Developers who use our Graph API and dialogs will already be familiar with our Payments APIs.